tuttle-dev/tuttle/README.md

 > Why?
 I came into this game for the action, the excitement.
 Go anywhere, travel light, get in, get out, wherever there's trouble, a man alone.

-## TLDR

-Tuttle is an open-source software project supported by the [Prototype Fund](https://prototypefund.de/en/about-2/).
-We develop a finance and business planning tool tailored for the requirements of freelancers.
+**Tuttle is an open-source software project supported by the [Prototype Fund](https://prototypefund.de/en/about-2/).
+We develop a finance and business planning tool tailored for the requirements of freelancers.**

 ## Which challenges does the project address?